marcrdavis/ArduinoTITO-PlayerTracking/README.md

   outside of casinos.
 This replaces the Bally MasterCom device.
 The project can now communicate directly with SAS-enabled machines for remote control, TITO and metering.

+  Build 20210219 Updates

+  - Fixes a bug in 20210216 where the board would not set the sasOnline flag to true which prevented the RFID reader from working
+  - Added a feature to enable periodic saving of player stats in case of loss of power to game
+  - You will still need to apply the config.txt changes from the prior build to use this release

   Build 20210216 Updates
   * THERE ARE CHANGES TO THE CONFIG.TXT FILE IN THIS BUILD!
 PLEASE UPDATE YOUR CONFIG.TXT FILE AS PER THE DOCUMENTATION